Total CE Credit Hours: 4

 This course is designed to help counselors who work with American Indian/Alaska Native people honor their clients’ history and traditions as they apply the Motivational Interviewing approach to counseling and the Stages of Change theoretical model.
 The Stages of Change model describes the stages of successful intentional behavior change and their application in a wide range of clinical settings.
 The research upon which this course is based has shown that the Motivational Interviewing approach is successful with clients who suffer from substance abuse, mental illness, and other health behavior disturbances.
 This course will help the reader identify the key concepts of Motivational Interviewing and Stages of Change, especially as applied to work with American Indian/Alaska Native clients.
 The course manual contains all of the relevant information presented in the course, which will explore the use of these concepts in an integrated framework that retains its relevance whether the practitioner works with individual clients in a clinical or brief contact setting, group settings, or seeks to incorporation these concepts within or across cooperating community agencies.

-This course is based on the reading-based online, Motivational Interviewing: Enhancing Motivation for Change: A Learner’s Manual for the American Indian/Alaskan Native Counselor created by Kathyleen M. Tomlin, MS, LPC, CADC-3, R. Dale Walker, MD, Jane Grover, MS, Wilma Arquette, CDP, and Phyllis Stewart, CADC-2 in 0.
+This course is based on the reading-based online article, Motivational Interviewing: Enhancing Motivation for Change: A Learner’s Manual for the American Indian/Alaskan Native Counselor created by Kathyleen M. Tomlin, MS, LPC, CADC-3, R. Dale Walker, MD, Jane Grover, MS, Wilma Arquette, CDP, and Phyllis Stewart, CADC-2

 Course Material Authors